sethvoltz/voltzbach.com/content/wedding-party.md

 **Jon Grettarson**

-BFF from college, met Seth early in college, lives in Redwood City, likes biking, rowing, and brewing beer, fun fact: Seth has worked with Jon at TWO different companies
+Friend from college, met Seth early in college, lives in Redwood City, likes biking, rowing, and brewing beer, fun fact: Seth has worked with Jon at TWO different companies

 **Ariel Castro**

-BFF from Reno, met Seth through Jamie/Randi (lucky!), lives in Reno, likes climbing, camping, and nerding out with friends, fun fact: Ariel is a man, not a cartoon character from the Little Mermaid
+Friend from Reno, met Seth through Jamie/Randi (lucky!), lives in Reno, likes climbing, camping, and nerding out with friends, fun fact: Ariel is a man, not a cartoon character from the Little Mermaid

 **Garrett Barmore**

-BFF from Reno, met Seth through his roommate, lives in Reno, likes museums, whiskey, and records, fun fact: he was born the wrong century, but still enjoys some modern amenities
+Friend from Reno, met Seth through his roommate, lives in Reno, likes museums, whiskey, and records, fun fact: he was born the wrong century, but still enjoys some modern amenities

 **Eliot Hariton**

-BFF from college, met Seth freshman year, lives near Cleveland, OH, likes board games and crypto currencies, fun fact: he works at NASA, so he’s basically the smartest person we know
+Friend from college, met Seth freshman year, lives near Cleveland, OH, likes board games and crypto currencies, fun fact: he works at NASA, so he’s basically the smartest person we know